Cyclone Keli: Tuvalu

-With effect from June 12, a state of public emergency was declared for the whole of Tuvalu, by the then Governor-General of Tuvalu, Sir Tulaga Manuella.
-This was because there was only a limited amount of food available on Funafuti to cater for the whole of the island nation, while providing Niulakita with immediate relief supplies.
-This enabled the Tuvaluan embassy in Suva, Fiji to appeal to various overseas countries and organisations including Australia, New Zealand, the United Kingdom and the United Nations Development Programme to provide aid and assistance to the island nation.
-During June 14, the Royal New Zealand Air Force deployed a transport plane carrying some relief materials including tarpaulins and water from New Zealand.
-The plane subsequently stopped in Noumea, New Caledonia and Nadi, Fiji to pick up further relief supplies that had been donated by Australia, Fiji and France.
-The crew of the plane subsequently conducted an aerial assessment of the damage on Niulakita, and reported seeing widespread damage, before they arrived at Funafuti Airport during June 15.
+As a result of limited food supplies on Funafuti for the island nation, the then Governor General Sir Tulaga Manuella declared Tuvalu to be under a state of public of emergency with effect from June 12.
+This enabled the High Commission of Tuvalu in Suva, Fiji to appeal to the governments of Australia, New Zealand, United Kingdom, France, Korea amongst others, as well as the United Nations Development Programme for aid.
+Officials from the Governments of Australia, France and New Zealand subsequently collaborated and worked out what assistance could be provided, before the Royal New Zealand Air Force deployed a transport plane during June 14, which contained tarpaulins, water containers, food, clothing, and medical supplies.
+The plane's crew subsequently conducted an aerial assessment of the damage on Niulakita and reported seeing widespread damage, before they arrived at Funafuti Airport on June 15.

 Wallis and Futuna

 Cyclone Keli was the third out of four tropical cyclones to impact the French Territory of Wallis and Futuna during a ten-month period, after Cyclones Gavin and Hina had affected the island during March 1997.
-There was almost no damage recorded in the archipeligo from Keli, while rainfall totals of 171.6 mm and 160 mm were recorded at Hihifo and Aka'aka on Wallis during June 11.
+There was almost no damage recorded in the archipelago from Keli, while rainfall totals of 171.6 mm and 160 mm were recorded at Hihifo and Aka'aka on Wallis during June 11.
 Wind gusts of up to 70 km/h were recorded at Maopoopo on Futuna island during July 13.

+Samoan Islands

+A rainfall total of 160 mm was reported at Afono in American Samoa.